Symptoms Of A Bad Body Control Module And Replacement Cost

 In most cases, you don’t need a brand-new module unless it’s been physically damaged.

-If resetting the car didn’t work, you might need to get the BCM reprogrammed.
+If resetting the vehicle didn’t work, you might need to get the BCM reconfigured.

 To do this, an automotive electrician hooks up to your car and checks for errors.
 These need to be fixed, and the source of the problem also needs to be found and adjusted.

-You only have to pay for the work done, which involves skilled workers.
-The end cost may range from $300 to $600 or possibly higher, depending on the extent of the issue.
+You only have to pay for the work done, which involves adept workers.
+The final cost may range from $300 to $600 or possibly higher, depending on the extent of the issue.

 BCM Replacement and Reprogramming